roundhousedesigns/rise-frontend/README.md

 ### How to make pull request

 1. From your feature branch, run `git pull origin dev` and resolve any merge conflicts

-2. After commiting and pushing your branch, click on a Pull requests tab on GitHub and create a <u>draft</u> pull request.
+2. After commiting and pushing your branch, click on a Pull requests tab on GitHub and create a draft pull request.
 Make sure to select "base:" as `dev`and "compare:" as `<your-branch-name>`

   _Note:_ Your first commit message should describe the main objective (don’t get too specific). i.e. - `fix button border overlapping in mobile view`

 - In the comment section, document exactly what you did and why you did it.
 Include screen capture and testing steps if applicable
 - Double check the diff
 - Make further changes locally, if any mistakes are found and commit again

 3. When the pull request is ready for a review, click on "Pull requests" tab.
 In the merge box, click "Ready for review" button

 ## Production Builds